 Teens are likely to be more willing to make positive changes if they see you modeling the ability to seek help appropriately and follow through efforts to improve.
 After first discussing this with your teen, I periodically invite parents to meet separately with me to discuss parenting concerns, your child’s progress, and to provide additional tools and tips for how to support your teen outside of therapy.

 As treatment progresses, your teen will probably begin telling you more about what s/he needs.
-The best thing is to listen and see if you can give her the type of support s/he asks for (within reason of course!).
+The best thing is to listen and see if you can give the type of support they ask for (within reason of course!).

 “The most precious gift we can offer anyone is our attention.
 When mindfulness embraces those we love, they will bloom like flowers.”